The Real Estate M&A and Private Equity Review: Singapore

 ii Acquisition agreement terms

 All S-REIT mergers to date have been carried out by way of a trust scheme.
-In a trust scheme, the acquiring S-REIT acquires all of the units of the target S-REIT in consideration for the issuance of new units in the acquiring S-REIT to the existing unitholders of the target S-REIT.
+In a merger through a trust scheme, the acquiring S-REIT acquires all of the units of the target S-REIT in consideration for the issuance of new units in the acquiring S-REIT to the existing unitholders of the target S-REIT.
 The consideration to the unitholders of the target S-REIT typically also includes a cash component.
+The privatisation of Soilbuild Business Space REIT was also undertaken through a trust scheme, with the acquirer, backed by the Soilbuild Group's founder, Lim Chap Huat, his family and funds managed by Blackstone, paying the consideration fully in cash.
 An application to court to convene a scheme meeting for unitholders of the target S-REIT to approve the trust scheme (of which the threshold for approval is a majority in number of the unitholders representing at least 75 per cent in value of the units held by unitholders present and voting) and the court's approval for the trust scheme are required to make the trust scheme effective.